-Shows size of the lighting forces and equipment to be despatched for suppression of tires in Northern Jarrah Southern Forest and Pine fivels.
-Size depends on time to reach the line and level of fire behaviour
+Shows size of time lighting forces and equipment to be despatched for suppression of times in Northern Jamah Southern Forest and Pine fivels.
+Size depends on time to reach the five and level of fire behaviour.

 9.1.1.
 Northern Jarrah